20 Highest Paying Medical Jobs in 2022

 Where can you work as a physician or surgeon?

 You will find physicians and surgeons working in many different medical settings, including hospitals, operating rooms, outpatient surgery centers, and private physician offices or educational settings as professors.

 Certified Registered Nurse Anesthetists (CRNAs) are advanced practice registered nurses who administer anesthesia to patients for surgery or other medical procedures.

 Nurse anesthetists work hard, but they earn a high salary to match.
-Depending on the work setting and state where they are employed, the U.S. Bureau of Labor Statistics (BLS) reports that the median average nurse anesthetist salary in 2020 was $189,190 or $90.96 an hour.
+Depending on the work setting and state where they are employed, the U.S. Bureau of Labor Statistics (BLS) reports that the mean annual nurse anesthetist salary in 2021 was $202,470 or $97.34 an hour.

 To become a CRNA, you must first earn a bachelor's degree in nursing from an accredited university.
 Admission into a CRNA program requires at least two years of nursing experience in intensive care or emergency room setting.

 CRNA students must then complete a master’s or doctorate degree (doctorate only starting in 2025) in a nursing anesthesia program, which takes between 2 and 4 years.
 Upon graduation, students must then pass the CRNA certification exam to earn licensure to practice.

 Where can you work as a CRNA?

 CRNAs work in various medical settings, including operating rooms, labor and delivery units, outpatient surgery centers, pain management clinics and critical care units.